(2026-05-31 revised)

 If you encounter a significant stock market dip, and you are confident that it will come back, then converting in the dip lets you convert with less tax.
 I am not suggesting timing the market for short term dips or looking for absolute bottom.
 But in a significant, long term downturn such as the tech crash, housing loan crash, or COVID crash, it is easy to choose a point to save some taxes.

 Between the ages of 62 and 70, you might decide to live off of savings and avoid taking Social Security benefits.
-You can use this low income period to transfer IRA assets to Roth assets at a low tax rate.
-If you have assets in an ordinary account, you can set it up so that you collect only capital gains and qualified dividends.
-Then pay the income tax on the conversion from this ordinary account (the back door described above).
+You can use this low income period to transfer TIRA assets to Roth assets at a low tax rate.
+If you have assets in a taxable account, you can set it up so that you realize only capital gains and qualified dividends.
+Then pay the income tax on the conversion from this taxable account.

-At age 72 or 73, you must start taking required minimum distributions (a percentage of the total assets) from your IRA.
+At age 73 (current law), you must start taking required minimum distributions (a percentage of the total assets) from your TIRA.
 You can reduce these by moving the assets to a Roth before the RMDs start.

 Medicare

-But remember that income from a conversion may bump your Medicare premium, so look at the whole picture before deciding.
+But remember that income from a conversion may bump your Medicare premiums (IRMAA), so look at the whole picture before deciding.
 See Investing - Fun Retirement Tables.

 Charities